-5.3 PLANNED REPLENISHMENT

-RESERVE ACTIVITIES
+PLANNED REPLENISHMENT RESERVE ACTIVITIES

 The following sections describe water supplies CAGRD plans to use to meet the Reserve Targets for each AMA.
-In addition to the LTSCs CAGRD already has accrued in its Replenishment Reserve accounts, as summarized above in Table 5.3, a significant number of existing LTSCs held by the Central Arizona Water Conservation District (CAWCD) have been dedicated to the Replenishment Reserve.
+In addition to the LTSCs CAGRD already has accrued in its Replenishment Reserve accounts, as summarized above in Table 5.3, a significant number of existing LTSCs held by the Central Arizona Water Conservation District (CAWCD) have been dedicated to CAGRD for establishing and maintaining the Replenishment Reserve and/or to meet replenishment obligations.
 These existing credits and additional water supplies will be used as necessary to facilitate the most cost-effective establishment and maintenance of individual AMA-specific Reserve Targets.